Safe and Dynamically-Feasible Motion Planning using Control Lyapunov and Barrier Functions: Introduction

 \subsubsection{Statement of Contributions}

-We consider the problem of designing motion planning algorithms that generate collison-free paths from an initial to a final destination for systems with control-affine dynamics.
-To ensure that the sequence of waypoints generated by the sampling-based algorithm can be tracked by a suitable controller while ensuring safety and stability, we leverage the theory of CBFs and CLFs.
-First, we introduce a result of independent interest which shows that the problem of verifying whether a CLF and a CBF are compatible in a set of interest can be solved by finding the optimal value of an optimization problem.
-We also show that for linear systems and polytopic CBFs, such optimization problem reduces to a quadratically constrained quadratic program (QCQP), and for circular CBFs it can be solved in closed form.
-Next, we leverage these results to develop a variant of RRT, which we call Compatible CLF-CBF-RRT (or \texttt{C-CLF-CBF-RRT} for short) that generates collision-free paths that can be executed with a CLF-CBF-based controller, and show that it is probabilistically complete.
-Compared to other approaches in the literature, our results on the compatibility verification of CBFs and CLFs can be leveraged to ensure that the computational complexity of \texttt{C-CLF-CBF-RRT} is tractable.
-Furthermore, we show how our proposed approach can be generalized to systems where safety constraints have a high relative degree.
-We illustrate our results in simulation and hardware experiments for differential drive robots and compare them with other approaches in the literature.
+We consider the problem of designing motion planning algorithms that generate collision-free paths from an initial to a final destination for systems with control-affine dynamics.
+To ensure that the sequence of waypoints generated by the sampling-based algorithm can be tracked by a controller while ensuring safety and stability, we leverage the theory of CBFs and CLFs.
+Our contributions are: \begin{enumerate} \item We introduce a result of independent interest which shows that the problem of verifying whether a CLF and a CBF are compatible in a set of interest can be solved by solving an optimization problem; \item Although in general such optimization problem is non-convex, we show that for linear systems and CBFs of polytopic or ellipsoidal obstacles, it reduces to a quadratically constrained quadratic program (QCQP), and for CBFs of circular obstacles it can be solved in closed form; \item We leverage the results on compatibility checking of a CLF-CBF pair to develop Compatible CLF-CBF-RRT (or \texttt{C-CLF-CBF-RRT} for short), a sampling-based motion planning algorithm that is a variant of RRT.
+We show that, by construction, \texttt{C-CLF-CBF-RRT} generates collision-free paths that can be executed with a CLF-CBF-based controller, and formally establish it is probabilistically complete; \item We show how our proposed approach can be generalized to systems where safety constraints have a high relative degree; \item We illustrate our results in simulation and hardware experiments for differential drive robots and compare them with the literature, showing that \texttt{C-CLF-CBF-RRT} can generate safe and stable paths with a better average execution time. \end{enumerate}

+Noteworthy properties of \texttt{C-CLF-CBF-RRT} as compared to the literature are: it does not require generating closed-loop trajectories at every sampling step because of the compatibility verification of CLF-CBF pairs; it avoids the potential safety violations that occur as a consequence of the numerical errors introduced when simulating trajectories; its computational complexity is tractable provided that the optimization problem verifying the compatibility of the CLF and CBF is tractable; and it ensures by construction that the sequence of generated waypoints can be robustly asymptotically tracked by a safe controller, without introducing unwanted dynamical behaviors such as undesired equilibria, and while ensuring that the optimization problem defining such controller is recursively feasible.